chirag-075/HOTEL-BOOKING-ANALYSIS/README.md

 - Price optimization strategies

 The goal is to provide insights that can enhance the customer experience and optimize revenue management.

+### Analysis Techniques-
+The following analysis techniques were employed in this project:

+Exploratory Data Analysis (EDA)
+Data Visualization (using Matplotlib and Seaborn) Statistical Analysis (using Pandas and SciPy)